Quantization of symplectic fibrations and canonical metrics: Berezin-Toeplitz quantization in stages

 Let $(X,\om)$ be a \emph{quantizable} compact symplectic manifold of dimension $2n$, meaning that the cohomology class $[\om]\in\Om^2(X,\R)$ is integral.
 This is equivalent with the existence of a Hermitian line bundle with Hermitian connection $(L,h,\nabla^L)$ \emph{prequantizing} $(X,\om)$, so that the curvature $R^L\in\Om^2(X,\C)$ of $\nabla^L$ satisfies the \emph{prequantization condition} \eqref{preq}.
 We will always assume that $(X,\om)$ admits a compatible integrable complex structure $J\in\End(TX)$, making $(X,J,\om)$ into a \emph{Kähler manifold} and $(L,h,\nabla^L)$ into a holomorphic Hermitian line bundle equipped with its \emph{Chern connection}.
 For any $p\in\N^*$, the symplectic manifold $(X,p\,\om)$ is again Kähler for the same complex structure, and is prequantized by the $p$-th tensor power $L^p:=L^{\otimes p}$ with induced Hermitian metric $h^{L^p}$ and connection $\nabla^{L^p}$.

-Let us fix a smooth measure $\nu_X$ on $X$, and recall that the space of \emph{quantum states} associated with $(X,p\,\om)$ is the finite dimensional Hilbert space $\HH_p$ of holomorphic sections of $L^p$ endowed with the $L_2$-Hermitian product $\<\cdot,\cdot\>_p$ defined as in \eqref{L2}.
+Let us fix a smooth volume form $d\nu_X$ on $X$, and recall that the space of \emph{quantum states} associated with $(X,p\,\om)$ is the finite dimensional Hilbert space $\HH_p$ of holomorphic sections of $L^p$ endowed with the $L_2$-Hermitian product $\<\cdot,\cdot\>_p$ defined as in \eqref{L2}.

 From the point of view of quantum measurements, a quantization process is described through the following basic notion of \emph{Positive Operator Valued Measure}, abbreviated into POVM, where $\cB(X)$ denotes the $\sigma$-algebra of Borel sets of $X$.